dariemcarlosdev/BlazorTicketmasterApp/README.md

 ## Project Structure

+The project has been restructured to include the following components:

+- **BlazorTicketMasterApp.Shared**: A separate library project that contains shared code and resources.

 - **Models**
   - `AttractionDto.cs`: Represents an attraction with associated events.
   - `EventDto.cs`: Represents an event with a foreign key to an attraction.
   - `ImageDto.cs`: Represents an image with a URL property.
   - `ExternaLldDto.cs`: Represent an external link with a URL property.
 It is used in the AttractionDto class.

 - **Services**
   - `TicketmasterService.cs`: Contains methods to interact with the Ticketmaster API, including fetching attraction details, searching for attractions, and getting events by attraction ID.
   - `TicketmasterResponse.cs`: Contains the response from the Ticketmaster API.

+- **BlazorTicketMasterApp**: A separate project dedicated to unit tests.

 - **Components**
   - `AttractionDetails.razor`: Displays details about an attraction, including its name, description, and events.